Abell Professor in Baltimore Journalism

 301-405-2412 firstname.lastname@example.org 2100 H Knight Hall

-As a reporter at The Sun, Banisky was national correspondent who covered events ranging from the Oklahoma City bombing and the trial of Timothy McVeigh to the aftermath of floods in North Dakota and the crash of a jet into the Everglades.
-Among her metro beats were state and local government, as well as abortion issues.
+As The Sun’s national correspondent, Banisky covered the Oklahoma City bombing, the trial of Timothy McVeigh, the aftermath of floods in North Dakota and the crash of a jet into the Everglades, among other events.
+As a reporter for metro, her beats included state and local government, as well as abortion issues.

 She joined the Philip Merrill College of Journalism in 2008.